pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

-Airy can then infer immutable borrows if there's no mutable borrows of the value, which is impossible in this case, because we're constructing a temporary `Vec2`.
+Airy can then infer immutable borrows if there's no mutable borrows of the value, which is impossible in the following example, because we're constructing a temporary `Vec2`.

 ```